All Episodes

 And so the fact that it's an unmanned aircraft is not what they're protesting about.

-You unless you uh unless you just send it over to hover across the street outside the bedroom window of the uh hot girl in uh in uh sits across the class from you that you've uh always had an eye.
+Apart from if you're not going using it to kill jihadis in Waziristan, I don't know what you do with it unless you unless you just send it over to hover across the street outside the bedroom window of the hot girl in Sits Across the Class from You that you've always had an eye.

 But they're not protesting the unmanned nature.

-Returning from an early morning gym visit at nearby Marine Corps base Hawaii, Obama's motorcade.
+Returning from an early morning gym visit at nearby Marine Corps Base Hawaii, Obama's motorcade.

 Now I love that.